 In today’s competitive talent marketplace, your employer brand is crucial in helping to attract the right people to your company.
 When making a decision on where to apply for a job, 84% of jobseekers say the reputation of a company as an employer is important (Source).

-The most successful companies have learned how to strategically build and manage their employer brand over time.
+The most successful companies have learned how to strategically integrate employer branding into their talent management strategy.
 Why is this significant, you ask?
-Employer brand ultimately helps attract top talent by offering candidates an up-close look at what your company is all about.
+Employer branding ultimately helps attract top talent by offering candidates an up-close look at what your company is all about.
 A strong employer brand enables candidates to “self-assess” for fit within your company, which can increase employee retention and engagement rates over time.

 For HR leaders and recruiters, a solid employer brand often attracts a higher caliber of candidates, which consequently develops a loyal talent community who will later serve as advocates for your company and its mission.
 (More on this important part of employer branding is covered further down in the blog.)

 Here are a few specific questions you should be able to answer about your brand:

 - What are three words that best describe your employer brand?

 - What makes your employer brand unique to your business?

 - Can your employees define your employer brand?

 If you cannot easily answer these questions, it may be time to strategize more about what your organization believes, and strategically communicate that through branding.
 It’s important that your employer brand be well thought out, easily definable and communicated often to employees throughout the company who will consequently share your brand with co-workers, clients, business partners, community members, etc.